Table of contents

 A company’s leaders, HR professionals, and fellow employees all play key roles in establishing a supportive, empowered environment.
 All parties need to establish mutual trust, feel comfortable taking risks, and establish clear expectations and guidelines.
 Without this collaboration, truly empowering employees is impossible.

-What are the 5 points of empowerment?
+What are the 5 points of employee empowerment?

 The five points, or ways to empower your employees starts with listening and recognition, and includes: